99TheDark/BigFloat/README.md

 # BigFloat
-It's like `BigInt` but better.

-Well, not right now at least.
 Just made it so two strings can be multiplied.
 They can have decimals, and a sign.